jjaspreetsingh/learn-python/README.md

 1. **Basics**: Start with variables, conditionals, and loops
 2. **Intermediate**: Learn functions, classes, and file handling
 3. **Projects**: Apply knowledge with calculator, data analysis, and todo app
+4. **Advanced**: Dive into specialized topics like REST APIs, web scraping, and deployment
-4. **Resources**: Explore additional learning materials and communities
+5. **Resources**: Explore additional learning materials and communities

 ## Requirements